Guide to applying for the Refugee Student Settlement Pathway

 Reminder to submit your Expression of Interest by the deadline: 2 March 2026.

-The application has three parts:
+• The application is in three modules:

-2. Confirming your English level
+Module 2: Confirming your English level with a Duolingo English Test

 • As part of the full application process you will be invited to take an online proctored Duolingo English Test.